 However, its realization is only USD 4.9 billion or 21.7% (Rizki, 2021).
 The potential Zakat amount is equal to 3.4% of Indonesian GDP (Sudibyo, 2018).
-One type of Zakat that has great potential to be developed is professional zakat or income zakat.
-According to Al-Qardhawi (2017), professional zakat (Zakat profession) refers to Zakat derived from an income and should be paid if they reach Nishab without waiting for Haul.
+One type of zakat which has great potential to be developed is Professional Zakat or Income Zakat.
+According to Al-Qardhawi (2017), Professional Zakat (zakat profession) refers to zakat derived from an Income and should be paid if they reach Nishab without waiting for Haul.

-There are four reasons why professional Zakat must be a concern among Muslims.
-First, this type of Zakat is relatively new since it is part of Ijtihad and did not exist in the Prophet's era.
+There are four reasons why professional zakat must be concerned amongst Muslims.
+First, this type of zakat is relatively new since it is part of litihad and did not exist in the Prophet's era.
 As brand new, the majority of Muslims do not become aware of paying professional Zakat (Nasution, 2017).
-Second, the acceptance of this type of Zakat varies amongst Muslims; for instance, according to a study conducted by Hadi (2010), there are around 21% of Muslims who reject paying professional Zakat.
-Third, there is a continuous debate among Muslim scholars about whether professional Zakat is obliged without waiting for Haul or if they must wait for Haul for classical Zakat (Nasution, 2017).
-Fourth, the occupation of the majority of Muslims nowadays is not dominated by jobs subject to Zakat, such as agriculture (Hadi, 2010).
+Second, the acceptance of this type of zakat varies amongst Muslims; for instance, according to a study conducted by Hadi (2010), there is around 21% of Muslims reject to pay professional zakat.
+Third, there is a continuous debate among Muslim scholars whether professional zakat is obliged without waiting for Haul or they must wait for Haul such classical Zakat (Nasution, 2017).
+Fourth, the occupation of the majority of Muslims nowadays is not dominated by jobs subject to zakat, such as agriculture (Hadi, 2010).
 The income earned from non-agricultural work is higher in salary.
-Thus, the potential of professional Zakat is more prominent than other types of classical Zakat.
+Thus, the potential of professional zakat is more prominent than other types of classical zakat.